-With no more than 12 students in each class — and a maximum 6:1 student-to-teacher ratio — registering your child with Sylvan means he or she will always receive personal attention.
-We also provide regular email communication to keep you informed of the course’s progress and your child’s work.
+Sylvan has a maximum student-to-teacher ratio of 6:1 — and a maximum class size of 12 students — so you can expect us to provide the personalized learning experience and one-on-one attention your child needs to thrive.
+We also make keeping you in the know about what your child is up to a priority with regular email communication summarizing his or her progress.
 You’ll be able to see what your son or daughter is working on, gain an understanding of the importance of STEM concepts and get a sneak peek at next week’s project.
-It's a nice way to celebrate (and share!) your child’s successes.
+It’s the perfect way to encourage and celebrate your child’s success!

 - Hands-on activities that include designing intricate machines with K’NEX® and building structures with LEGO®.